FjjDessoyCaraballo/minishell/README.md

 20.05.2024
 1. Fixed the echo command with the no newline flag (-n);
 2. Added a TO DO list in the README;
-3. We have started to learn about branching, but still no progress in
+3. We have started to learn about branching.
+We created two different branches to work independently in each branch.
+Felipe's branch is THICC_BRANCH and Leo's branch is Ginger_branch.
 ```